SharePoint/sp-dev-docs/docs/general-development/how-to-access-an-external-data-source-from-a-udf.md

 ---
-title: How to Access an External Data Source from a UDF ms.date: 09/25/2017
+title: Access an external data source from a UDF ms.date: 09/25/2017
 keywords: how to,howdoi,howto,UDF
 f1_keywords: